RoryQo/Updating-Tech-and-Oil-Shock-Series/README.md

-# Macro Shock Controls: Oil & Technology Shocks
+# Macro Shock Series: Oil & Technology

 This repository builds and updates **macro shocks** according to: